Sign up for Funding Circle newsletter!

 To be eligible, you must be a resident of the state of Hawai‘i.
 You must also have a current OHA Hawaiian Registry card to prove you’re of Native Hawaiian ancestry.

-The Minority and Women Revolving Loan Trust Fund program provides working capital loans of up to $35,000, as well as fixed asset loans of up to $50,000.
+The Minority and Women Revolving Loan Trust Fund program provides working capital loans of up to $35,000, as well as fixed asset loans for minorities and women of up to $50,000.
 Loan applicants must be minority or women entrepreneurs with no more than $100,000 in annual gross revenue.

 This initiative is the result of a partnership between The Valley Economic Development Center and JPMorgan Chase.
 The National African American Small Business Loan Fund is designed to provide financing to African American-owned small businesses in New York City, Chicago and Los Angeles.